marciosimoes/titanic-kaggle/README.md

 Kaggle's Titanic Challenge
 ==============================

 This project addresses the Titanic challenge on the Kaggle platform, using the Cookiecutter Data Science Project template.
-The solution was developed and submitted on the plaform.
+The solution was developed and submitted on the platform.

 <i>Link: https://www.kaggle.com/competitions/titanic/</i>